Collaborative Semantic Alignment in Recommendation Systems: Introduction

 \section{Introduction}

-In the contemporary digital landscape, recommendation systems (RecSys) have emerged as indispensable tools, greatly enhancing user experiences across a wide range of online platforms, including e-commerce, content streaming, services and social media networks~\cite{bonab2021crossmarket, anderson2020algorithmic}.
-These systems are instrumental in guiding users towards content, products, or services that align with their preferences, thereby contributing significantly to user satisfaction on online platforms.
-Collaborative filtering~\cite{Collaborative_Filtering, lightgcn} is the most widely-used technique in RecSys, learning users' preferences based on historical user-item interactions.
-However, it neglects the rich contextual information embedded in the user/item textual data.
-Recent advancements have seen the incorporation of pre-trained language models (PLMs)~\cite{bert, Sentence_bert}, fine-tuned on extensive text corpora, significantly altering the RecSys' landscape~\cite{BERT4Rec, UnisRec, VQ_Rec}, which provides new opportunities to amplify collaborative filtering-based methods by incorporating user/item contextual data.
+In the contemporary digital landscape, recommendation systems (RecSys) have emerged as indispensable tools, greatly enhancing user experiences across a wide range of online platforms, including e-commerce, content streaming, and social media networks~\cite{bonab2021crossmarket, anderson2020algorithmic}.
+These systems are instrumental in guiding users towards content, products, or services that align with their preferences, thus significantly contributing to user satisfaction on online platforms.
+Traditionally, modern recommendation models have relied on unique identifiers (IDs) to represent both users and items, transforming these IDs into embedding vectors through learnable parameters to effectively capture and predict user preferences~\cite{Collaborative_Filtering, lightgcn}.